The Lion King: Friends in Need: Plot

-Zazu is about to be cooked and eaten by the three hyenas (which explains his cry of "Oh no!
-Not the Birdie Boiler!" in the first movie) Shenzi, Banzai and Ed, when a young Mufasa arrives, frightens off the hyenas and saves him.
+Zazu is about to be cooked and eaten by the three hyenas (Shenzi, Banzai and Ed) when a young Mufasa arrives, frightens off the hyenas and saves him.
 Zazu is thankful and hopes that he can be of service to the Lion King someday.
 Mufasa is doubtful of this.

 Zazu follows Mufasa around and watches over him.
 Mufasa tires of this quickly as Zazu disturbs his hunts and his private time with Sarabi.

-One day Zazu notices some vultures hovering.
-He asks Mufasa if Mufasa wants him to fly over and see what's happening, but Mufasa is not concerned and lies down for a nap.
+One day, Zazu notices some vultures hovering.
+Zazu then asks Mufasa if he wants him to fly over and see what's happening, but Mufasa is not concerned and lies down for a nap.
 Zazu flies over to where the vultures are anyway and sees that Sarabi has fallen into a pit and can't get out.
 Zazu flies back to tell Mufasa who leaps up and runs to the gorge, but once he arrives he can't find a way to rescue Sarabi.
 Zazu finds a tree trunk that Mufasa drags over to the pit, allowing Sarabi to climb out.
 Mufasa realizes that the hornbill is useful after all and appoints him as royal advisor.